Paul92/ADA_Project/index.md

 high accuracy, but to get more insight into which features are more informative in classification.

+A naive Bayes classifier trained on the statements themselves shows the words that occur the most in various classes.
+To ease the interpretation of this analysis, we have split the dataset in only two classes, true and false statements.

 We have augmented the dataset with the output from a naive Bayes statement classifier, sentiment analysis, presence of numbers and trained a random forest.
 Looking at the most informative features, the most relevant is the